Organising Committee

 Ashlen Campbell

-Ashlen completed her honours in zoology at the University of Melbourne in 2020.
-She now works for the University’s Museums and Collections as a science communicator, with the goal of helping people to become more engaged in a wide variety of scientific topics.
+Ashlen completed her Bachelor of Science in zoology at the University of Melbourne in 2020, and is now beginning a PhD in the School of Life and Environmental Sciences at Deakin University.
+She also works at Science Gallery Melbourne as a science communicator, with the goal of helping people to become more engaged in a wide variety of scientific topics.

 Bec Morris